salma-ysr/optimed/README.md

 - A minimal cohort builder that joins `patients`, `admissions`, and `prescriptions`
 - Older-adult restriction based on MIMIC-IV `anchor_age`
 - Interim cohort output with one row per medication exposure during an admission
-- A processed cohort builder with diagnosis, creatinine, medication burden, and high-risk medication features
+- A processed cohort builder with diagnosis, creatinine, current-vs-historical medication burden, and high-risk medication features
 - A final rule-based scorer with a numeric score, priority label, and readable explanation per row
-- A minimal FastAPI backend for browsing scored rows locally
+- A FastAPI backend for browsing scored rows and patient dossiers locally
-- A lightweight React frontend for browsing scored records and opening a details page
+- A lightweight React frontend for browsing scored records and opening a patient dossier focused on currently active medications

 ## Project structure